netlands/OctoPrint-Physical-Buttons/README.md

     bounce: 400
 ```
 Where XX is the GPIO pin number on your Raspberry Pi where the buttons are connected.
-Note that the plugin uses the GPIO.BOARD numbering scheme, the pin needs to be selected by its physical pin number (E.g., On a Raspberry Pi 3 GPIO21 equals physical pin 40).
+Note that the plugin uses physical pin numbers, e.g., on a Raspberry Pi 3 GPIO21 equals physical pin 40.
 See https://pinout.xyz/

 Save by typing ctrl-X and then Y (for yes)